Last visit: July 5, 2023

 Any sunny day over 50 degrees will bring hardy Minnesotans outside.
 You can just walk around the area a few hours before the game and join the festivities on the busy patios.

 The Smack Shack, Fulton Brewing, Borough, Red Rabbit, Kieran’s and Gluek’s had great outdoor areas.
-Pizza Lucé (decent slices), Runyon’s (classic American bar with good wings) and 508 Bar (American fare and drink) were good close-to-the-park places.
-Fifth street has Sneaky Pete’s, and popular (and really good) chains The Pour House and Hop Cat.
+Union Rooftop, even with its ball game unfriendly hours, is a super cool rooftop bar with a retractable roof.
+Pizza Lucé (decent slices), Runyon’s (classic American bar with good wings) and Red Cow (burgers) are good close-to-the-park places.
+Fifth street has Sneaky Pete’s and The Pour House for post-game shenanigans.

 Midwestern sensibilities won’t allow for crazy price gouging.
 As such, the Twins, like many middle-of-the-country mid-market teams, price below MLB average.